akkadotnet/akka.net/docs/articles/actors/testing-actor-systems.md

     var parent = Sys.ActorOf(Props.Create<GenericDependentParent>(maker));
 ```

 Which of these methods is the best depends on what is most important to test.
-The most generic option is to create the parent actor by passing it a function that is responsible for the Actor creation, but the fabricated parent is often sufficient.
+The most generic option is to create the parent actor by passing it a function that is responsible for the Actor creation, but using TestProbe or having a fabricated parent is often sufficient.

 ##CallingThreadDispatcher